 • How can one be meek and humble while at the same time striving for promotion or advancement at work or in the community?

 • To follow Jesus requires radical change.
 How can this be an easy yoke or a light burden?

 5) Concluding Prayer

-Maintain your faithful love to those who acknowledge you,
+Continue Your faithful love to those who acknowledge You,

 and Your saving justice to the honest of heart.
 (Ps 36:9-10)